ni3rav/portfolio-blog/src/content/blog/timeshift-and-null-pointer.md

 <div style="text-align: justify">
 Hello Everynyan!

 In this blog, I will discuss an issue I encountered with Timeshift on my distro (i use arch btw).
-For those unfamiliar with the concept of a NULL pointer, it's worth noting that it was the same issue that led to the recent BSOD epidemic with CrowdStrike.
+For those unfamiliar with the concept of a NULL pointer, it's worth noting that it was the same issue that led to the recent BSOD epidemic with CrowdStrike, A recent example is the vulnerability found in TOR (which is based on Firefox), involving a use-after-free exploit in animation timelines.
+It turns out that the NULL pointer was identified as the culprit behind this issue.

 Before diving in, let me provide a brief introduction to Arch Linux and other distributions, the differences between rolling release and LTS release cycles, Timeshift, and the Btrfs filesystem.